 - Introduction to Games Scripting (Unreal Engine blueprints)

 - Advanced Games Programming (Unreal Engine C++)

-- Researcher with the Engage Research Cluster, working on Augmented Reality technologies.
+- Researcher with the Engage Research Cluster, working on Augmented and Mixed Reality technologies.

 - Technical Producer on the TMR AR application for Queensland's Department of Traffic and Main Roads.

-- Technical Producer on the RoadHero endless runner game to teach kids about road safety.
+- Technical Producer and Lead Programmer on the RoadHero endless runner game to teach kids about road safety.